nomadyus/vagrant-dev-mean/README.md

-# Albatross
+# Albatross and an Angry Mountail Goat
-## The LAMP stack Vagrant Repository
+## The Vagrant Repository for development for MEAN.js
-Just a vagrant repository for any web development using a LAMP stack with Puppet and Vagant.
+Just a vagrant repository for any web development using a MEAN stack with Puppet and Vagant.

 ## Specifications
 - ip:       "192.168.33.10"